MDAnwar58/how-to-connect-backend-with-flutter/README.md

 </network-security-config>
 ```

-Then workable backend with flutter product
+Then workable backend with flutter product and flutter on call any data and post method use that ip `http://192.168.43.115:8000`